Why is it called the Wagner Act?

 The Wagner Act Chart

-The Wagner Act was signed into law by President Franklin Roosevelt on July 5th, 1935.
+President Franklin Roosevelt signed into law the Wagner Act on July 5th, 1935.
 I am giving it the same time as I did the Norris_LaGuardia Act of 1 o’clock in the afternoon; there is no time mentioned for its signing.

 The chart dominated by a grand trine in water is a locomotive, an aspect that tends to be single minded in its goal.
 In this chart the goal is the sextile in the south between the ninth and eleventh houses thus effectively creating a Kite aspect, created by the husband and wife team of Bruno & Louise Huber who called them originally a trapeze.